 - Your audition starts with your submission: Make sure your picture and resume are professional quality.
 Make sure your email is clear and concise.
 If you want to ask a question, make sure it hasn’t already been answered on this page.

 - Do you have housing for out-of-town actors?
 Yes

 - When do you rehearse?
-We only have approximately 80 hours to put up each freeFall production, so we typically rehearse 5-7 hours a day, 6 days a week for 2 1/2 weeks.
+We only have approximately 80 hours to put up each freeFall production, so we typically rehearse 5-7 hours a day, 6 days a week for 2 1/2 – 3 1/2 weeks.
 We prefer to rehearse during daytime hours, but sometimes at night, and can work around actor’s schedules, depending on the situation

 - Do you rehearse during the daytime?
 Yes.
 We are a professional theatre company.
 We do this for a living.
 We reserve the right to rehearse during the day.
 That being said, we are flexible and willing to work around actor’s schedules to a certain extent.

 - Do you hire Non-Equity actors?
 Yes.
 Each cast is a mix of AEA members and professional Non-AEA actors

 - Do you offer EMC points?
 Yes

 Video Audition Policy: For those unable to attend in person, we will accept a video audition under the following conditions:

 - Your audition needs to be recorded specifically for freeFall, specifically for the show(s) you’re interested in – in other words, do what you’d do if you were auditioning for us live.

 - If we want to see more from you, we’ll ask you.
 Please send one video per audition.